Pre-season is a very bizarre period for football fans around the globe.

 Maybe playing non-league opposition in preparation for an international tournament isn’t as weird as we thought?
 Just before Euro ’88, Bobby Robson took his England side to Buckinghamshire to face Aylesbury in a friendly played behind closed doors (boo!).

 Surely, with it being a week before a massive summer in West Germany, England would just play their reserves?
 Not quite: Gary Lineker, Bryan Robson, John Barnes, Peter Beardsley, Glenn Hoddle, Chris Waddle all featured, with Beardsley bagging a confidence-boosting hat-trick.

 Unfortunately, England ended up crashing out of the Euros having lost every game.
-That doesn’t bode well for Kuwait’s hopes in a couple of weeks.

 The entire Dallas pre-season tour – 1967